The Right Dog: Outstanding Addition for 50+ Empty Nester or Older Adults

-Maybe your children have graduated college and perhaps left home so now you are an empty nester.
-Perhaps your older mom and dad need some companionship.
-In either case, the right dog can provide you with love and affection, companionship, good mental health and even exercise.
+Your children may have graduated from college and left home, so now you are an empty nester.
+Perhaps your older mom and dad may need some companionship.
+In either case, the right dog can provide you with love and affection, companionship, good mental health, and exercise.

-For older adults this becomes even more important as some people will start to feel lonely as the rest of the family deals with their own busy lives.
+Companionship and positive feelings become more important for empty nesters and older adults as some will feel lonely as the rest of the family deals with their busy lives.
 This is especially true if they have lost their partner or close friend.

-Dogs can be a great companion for seniors as they give unconditional love and support and they give them something to do.
-Dogs can be especially helpful for seniors with dementia; studies have found that dogs slow the process by which seniors with dementia lose their memory because they keep them on a schedule and provide comfort when their owner is having a bad day or is distressed.
-This may limit the amount of supervision and other Long Term Care services they may require.
+Dogs can be beneficial for seniors with dementia.
+Studies have found that dogs slow the process by which seniors with dementia lose their memory because they keep them on a schedule and provide comfort when their owner is having a bad day or is distressed.
+This may limit the amount of supervision and other Long-Term Care services they may require.

-These canine companions are great for a number of reasons, one of the biggest being the amount of exercise people get when they own a dog.
-Not only do they play with them around the house, but dogs also need to be walked which is a great way to stay active.
+These canine companions are great for several reasons, one of the biggest being the amount of exercise people get when they own a dog.
+Not only do they play with them around the house, but dogs also need to be walked, which is a great way to stay active.

 These are some recommended dog breeds for those over 50; they can serve as therapy dogs, playmates, or "children."
 They also can just be fun.